-The PRR evaluates the full, production-configured system to determine if it correctly and completely implements all system requirements.
-The review determines whether the traceability of final system requirements to the final production system is maintained.
-A successful review is predicated on the determination that the system requirements are fully met in the final production configuration and that production capability forms a satisfactory basis for proceeding into Low-Rate Initial Production (LRIP) and Full-Rate Production (FRP).
+The purpose of the PRR is to evaluate the full, production-configured system to determine if it correctly and completely implements all system requirements.
+The review determines whether the traceability of the final system requirements to the final production system is maintained.
+A successful review is predicated on determining that the system requirements are fully met in the final production configuration and that production capability forms a satisfactory basis for proceeding into Low-Rate Initial Production (LRIP) and Full-Rate Production (FRP).

 - The manufacturing readiness process